century women's fashion publications provided a "Work Department"

 with instructions, illustrations and patterns to create fashion and

 create unusual gifts and accessories for the Victorian enthusiast.
+Many purse designs can be incorporated into making a unique period style pillow.

 from Godey’s Lady’s Book, 1865